immadisairaj/arrow_pad/README.md

 contribute to the package, how to file issues, what response they can expect from the package authors, and more. -->

-This package is licensed under [MIT License](https://github.com/immadisairaj/arrow_pad/blob/main/LICENSE)
+This package is licensed under [BSD 3-Clause License](https://github.com/immadisairaj/arrow_pad/blob/main/LICENSE)

 <!--
 This README describes the package.
 If you publish this package to pub.dev,